The research doesn’t give you a clear winner (and that’s the point)

 What does remote work actually deliver for productivity?
 Fewer interruptions mean sustained focus time, and the gains are real.
 Time-tracking studies show remote workers achieve roughly 5 hours 10 minutes of productive work from about 7 hours total [1].

 Coordination overhead in remote teams is also underestimated.
 When you can’t tap someone’s shoulder, you wait for async replies, schedule a call, or figure it out alone.
 For work requiring frequent real-time coordination, coordination overhead in remote teams compounds quickly.
-Research found productivity dropped 8-19% due to coordination friction despite longer hours [3].
+Emanuel and Harrington’s study of call center workers found a measurable productivity gap when working remotely, with roughly 4% attributable to remote work itself – and the effect is likely larger in roles with more complex coordination needs than call centers [3].

 Remote thrives for: individual contributors (engineering, writing, design), experienced professionals, people with strong home workspace, and anyone managing a long commute or caregiving.

-Remote struggles for: managers relying on osmotic knowledge transfer, early-career employees learning through proximity, and work requiring rapid real-time feedback.
+Remote struggles for: managers relying on osmotic knowledge transfer (the informal absorption of organizational context through physical co-presence, hallway conversations, and passive observation), early-career employees learning through proximity, and work requiring rapid real-time feedback.

 Hybrid work: the research favorite

 Why does hybrid consistently outperform other models in research?
-The strongest evidence comes from a Nature study published in 2024, following 1,612 Trip.com employees over two years.
+The strongest evidence comes from a Nature study published in 2024, following 1,612 Trip.com employees at the company’s Shanghai offices.
+The randomized controlled trial ran from August 2021 to January 2022 (approximately six months), with performance and retention tracked for two years post-randomization.
 Half worked hybrid (three office days, two remote days).
 The results were unambiguous:

 Hybrid reduced quit rates by 33%.
 Job satisfaction increased.
 Performance grades showed zero degradation.
 The benefits were strongest for non-managers, women, and long commuters.
 The Bloom Nature 2024 study is the kind of randomized, controlled trial that rarely happens in workplace research [4].